 In reply to a question, the CHAIRMAN stated that the Provisional Council of Government for the Jewish State could be selected and established by the Commission before it went to Palestine; the Provisional Council could not, however, enter upon its governmental functions until the termination of the United Kingdom Mandate in Palestine.
-When formal answers regarding that an an an an an State and the light distance with the /matter had been matter had been received from the Mandatory Power, the Commission could report on it to the Security Council.
+When formal answers regarding that matter had been received from the Mandatory Power, the Commission could report on it to the Security Council.
+LIST OF SUBJECTS SUBMITTED BY THE JEWISH AGENCY FOR PALESTINE.